 - Integrity and condition of insulators and conductors.

 Special inspections are also carried out whenever necessary.
 These inspections are for issues such as decay damage in towers, earthing, insulators and couplings.
-In the winter, there can also be snow crown-load patrols.
-In conjunction with hoar frost patrols by helicopter, ice loads are dropped off ground wires if necessary.
+Check out flights of the powerlines are carried out after storms if needed.
+During winter, in conjunction with hoar frost patrols by helicopter, ice loads are dropped off ground wires if necessary.